jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 If by accident you have write access for example to 3.
 Agriculture sector you will delete existing results there.

+**NB3:** It is important to  run `convertutf8.py`.
+Otherwise file reading might fail and string comparisons may go astray.

 ## 5. GHG Scenarios

 `ghg-scenario.py` can generate excel file for GHG scenario calculations.